This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need physical therapy after your surgery.
 A physical therapist will help you with exercises to decrease pain and improve movement.
 Physical therapy can also help improve strength in the muscles that support your neck and decrease your risk for loss of function.

-Contact your primary healthcare provider or orthopedic surgeon if:
+Contact your healthcare provider or orthopedic surgeon if:

 - You have a fever.